Guallatiri: Historical and seismic activity

-Guallatiri is after Lascar the second-most active volcano in northern Chile, with numerous small explosive eruptions since the 19th century which produced thin tephra layers.
-The eruption history of Guallatiri is poorly known and historical eruptions are poorly documented.
-Eruptions with a volcanic explosivity index of 2 took place in 1825 ± 25, 1913, July 1959 and December 1960.
-A further uncertain eruption took place in 1908 and additional poorly documented eruptions are reported from 1862, 1864, 1870, 1902, 1904 and 1987.
+Guallatiri is the second-most active volcano (after Lascar) in northern Chile.
+Since the 19th century, numerous small explosive eruptions have produced thin tephra layers.
+The eruption history of Guallatiri is little known and historical eruptions are poorly documented.
+Eruptions with a volcanic explosivity index of 2 took place in 1825 ± 25, 1913, July 1959, and December 1960.
+A further uncertain eruption took place in 1908 and additional poorly documented eruptions are reported from 1862, 1864, 1870, 1902, 1904, and 1987.
 Radiocarbon dating has yielded evidence of at least one eruption during the past 200 years.

 Increased steam emission was observed in December 1985 and initially attributed to Acotango volcano, before it was linked to Guallatiri; it may have been an eruption of the latter.
-In May 2015 SERNAGEOMIN raised the volcano alert level when seismic activity increased and a 200 m high plume appeared over the volcano, only to lower it again in July when activity decreased.
+In May 2015, the Chilean National Geology and Mining Service (SERNAGEOMIN) raised the volcano alert level when seismic activity increased and a 200 m high plume appeared over the volcano, only to lower it again in July when activity decreased.

-Shallow earthquakes and sporadic seismic swarms are recorded at Guallatiri; one such swarm was induced by the 2001 Peru earthquake.
-Satellite imaging has not shown any evidence of ongoing deformation of the volcanic edifice.
+Shallow earthquakes and sporadic seismic swarms have been recorded at Guallatiri; one such swarm was induced by the 2001 Peru earthquake.
+Satellite imaging has not shown any evidence of ongoing deformation of the volcanic structure.